 An issue was being noticed in the new millennium: In former East Germany, the Greens were not too successful in any election.
 Even today, this problem persists.
 But not in Baden-Württemberg, where Winfried Kretschmann became First Minister in 2011.
 In 2016, he was reelected and is still one of the big assets the Greens have.

 Today, The Greens have some competition though.
 In 2019, ‘Fridays for Future’ (‘F4F’), a pupils’ movement established by the Swedish teenager Greta Thunberg, was very active.
 On the streets of many cities in Germany and abroad, ‘F4F’ was present all the time.
 But that movement does not seem to be seen as a competition, meaning it is not hurting The Greens.
 The opposite might be the case.

 All in all, support for the German Greens skyrocketed in the past few years.
 Soon, the party will likely have the opportunity to govern again, maybe with a post-Merkel CDU, as they are the second-strongest party on the national level.
 One in five German voters would choose The Greens if there was a general election today.

 Big Anniversary Party

-On Friday, January 10th, 2020, The Greens will be celebrating their 40th anniversary in Berlin.
-Many old and new players are being expected at the ‘Green party anniversary party’.
-Today’s party leaders Annalena Baerbock (read separate article ‘Annalena Baerbock: Germany’s First Green Chancellor?’) and Robert Habeck will mingle with their predecessors and pretty much everyone else.
+On Friday, January 10th, 2020, The Greens celebrated their 40th anniversary in Berlin.
+Many old and new players came to the ‘Green party anniversary party’.
+Today’s party leaders Annalena Baerbock (read separate article ‘Annalena Baerbock: Germany’s First Green Chancellor?’) and Robert Habeck mingled with their predecessors and pretty much everyone else.